What Employers Need to Know About Pay Transparency in New York

 Jaime Klein | JUL 26, 2022

-Beginning in November 2022, employers hiring in New York City will be required to include a salary range in all job postings.
+Beginning in November 2022, employers hiring in New York City will be required to include a salary range in all job postings – a key component of pay transparency.
 The move was planned for May 2022, but the timeline was extended to give companies more time to comply.

-Colorado already requires salary ranges in job postings and Washington will start in 2023.
+Starting in January 2023, California and Washington will join Colorado by requiring salary ranges in job postings statewide.
 Many expect New York State to be next.
 Plus, several states have similar laws on the books, with variations around how proactive companies have to be in sharing salary information.

 Before we get into what the requirement to post salary ranges means for employers, let’s take a look at why it’s important: